 top of page

-Soprano Shelén Hughes is passionate about both music and social service.
-Raised in Cochabamba, Bolivia, she began her artistic journey as a Bolivian folklore singer and dancer.
-She is a graduate of The Juilliard School (ADOS) and the Manhattan School of Music (BM & MM).
+Bolivian soprano Shelén Hughes Camacho began her artistic journey as a Bolivian folklore singer and dancer in Cochabamba before pursuing classical music.
+She is a graduate of The Juilliard School and the Manhattan School of Music, and has quickly emerged as a compelling voice on both the operatic and concert stages.

-Beyond the stage, Ms. Hughes is the founder of Voices for Bolivia, an international non-profit organization dedicated to providing relief for impoverished elderly through classical music.
+Beyond the stage, Shelén is the founder of Voices for Bolivia, an international nonprofit organization dedicated to supporting elderly individuals living in extreme poverty through classical music and community-based initiatives.

 "With her glittering soprano and arresting stage presence, Hughes delivered her arias with authority and an explosion of radiant coloratura."